 Home to eight Michelin starred restaurants and a thriving food scene across the Highlands, you will have plenty of options for eating out.
 Dine at Glenmorangie House for the perfect food and whisky pairing, or board the Belmond Royal Scotsman train and enjoy a table d'hôte menu with clans, castles and isles on your route.

-Wine Paths is a leader in creating luxury holidays in Scotland for travelers who want the best food and wine experiences.
-We combine high end accommodation with tours that have the power to inspire everyone’s recipe books.
+Wine Paths is a leader in creating luxury holidays in Scotland for travellers who want the best food and wine experiences.
+We combine high-end accommodation with tours that have the power to inspire everyone’s recipe books.
 To find out about gastronomy travel, get more information from our local travel expert Ross.